hummingbot/hummingbot-site/docs/blog/posts/the-orders-must-flow-from-trader-mobiwan/index.md

 It’s as simple as it sounds, but the devil is in the detail.

-## Step 1: Ensure mining orders are valid
+## Step 1: Ensure Mining Orders are Valid

 Marvin understands that mining orders must meet certain criteria to be eligible for rewards.

 As a quick summary, liquidity rewards are weighted on three factors:

 1. **Time** — The age and frequency of the order.
-2. **Spread** — The order depth, i.e. the distance of the order from the mid-price.
+2. **Spread** — The order depth, i.e., the distance of the order from the mid-price.
 3. **Size** — The amount of the order.

 The higher the weighting, the higher the rewards earned per minute.
 The precise formula is explained in the guide to [demystifying liquidity mining rewards](../demystifying-liquidity-mining-rewards/index.md), a highly recommended read.